Home » RECIPES » SAVORY » APPETIZERS » Butter Bean Hummus

 • Frozen, in an airtight container, for up to 3 months.

-• FRESH VEGGIES: carrots, celery, cucumber, sweet peppers, and cauliflower.
+• Fresh Vegetables: carrots, celery, cucumber, sweet peppers, and cauliflower.

 Metric conversions are calculated automatically.
 I cannot guarantee the accuracy of this information.